gexijin/datamap/README.md

 Slower in the browser when clustering 5000 rows or columns.
 Can take up to 2 minutes.
 For large datasets, install and use it as an R package.
 Also, we only use pheatmap package to render heatmaps.

 **Why did you write DataMap?**
-a) I love heatmaps! b) I wanted to do an vibe coding experiment.
+a) I love heatmaps! b) I wanted to do a vibe coding experiment.
 Claude.ai wrote 95% of the code.
 I mostly served as a product manager.
 See my [blog](https://www.ge-lab.org/2025/04/21/extreme-vibe-coding-the-making-of-datamap/) on how DataMap was developed.

 ## Preprint and citation
 DataMap is described in details in this preprint.
 Please cite it if you use it.